tajpatel58/NLP-Specialisation/Course 3: NLP with Sequence Models/lstm.md

 - LSTMs apply the idea of remembering relevant information and discarding less useful information.
 - LSTMs is made up of gates:
     - Input Gate: tells how much information to input.
-    - Forest Gates: how much information to forget.
+    - Forget Gates: how much information to forget.
     - Output gate: how much information to pass over.